kyma-project/istio/docs/user/00-30-dns-proxying.md

 ### Considerations

 - **Non-routable IPs**: Auto-allocated addresses use the `240.240.0.0/16` range.
 Applications that validate or log IP addresses may see unexpected values.
-- **Proxy complexity**: The sidecar takes on DNS resolution responsibilities, slightly increasing resource usage.
+- **Proxy complexity**: The proxy takes on DNS resolution responsibilities, slightly increasing resource usage.
 - **No wildcard support**: Auto-allocation does not apply to ServiceEntry resources with wildcard hosts.

 ## Related Information